-On your Account settings, go to Integration tab and Enable your integration with Google cloud.
+On your Account settings, go to Kubernetes Integration tab.

 If you would like to switch google account, you can remove this integration from here.

-After signing in your Google Cloud account, a Kubernetes Tab will be added to your Left pane.
+After adding a cluster, a Kubernetes Tab will be added to your Left pane.
 Clicking on Kubernetes icon will take you to your services dashboard.

 Watch the services currently running on your clusters.
 You can use the filter in order to refine your view according to preferred clusters / namespaces.